This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 • In a small bowl, combine the dates, baking soda and boiling water.
 Set aside to cool.

-• In a large bowl, cream brown sugar with the egg yolk.
-Add the cooled date mixture; stir to combine.
-Add salt, flour and pecans.
+• In a large bowl, use an electric hand mixer to cream brown sugar with the egg yolk.
+Add the cooled date mixture and the vanilla; stir to combine.
+Add salt, flour and pecans and stir until just combined.

 Notes